candancelik/candancelik.github.io/_pages/about.md

 As a researcher, my primary interest is broadly in mathematical biology.
 Specifically, I work on modelling stochastic dynamics of intracellular events, such as gene expression.

-Please feel free to contact me via email.
+Please feel free to reach out to me through the email below.